Special routes of U.S. Route 20: St. Anthony business loop

 U.S. Highway 20 Business (US 20 Bus.) in St. Anthony, Idaho, begins at exit 346 on US 20 and proceeds northward onto Bridge Avenue.
 After crossing Henrys Fork, the route enters the St. Anthony downtown area.
 Once through the downtown area, it turns to the east on the Yellowstone Highway.
 US 20 Bus. continues to the east, crossing Henrys Fork again, before bending to the southwest and ending at an intersection with mainline US 20.

+Wyoming

+Casper business loop

+U.S. Route 20 Business and U.S. Route 26 Business in the Casper, Wyoming area is a concurrent business spur that goes from the intersection of US 20, US 26, and SR 257 in Mountain View to I-25 in Casper, following 1st Street and Yellowstone Street.
+It is also partially concurrent with I-25 Business and US 87 Business.